-Nemanja Rujević is an author and editor for the German public broadcaster Deutsche Welle.
+Nemanja Rujević is a journalist and editor for the German public broadcaster Deutsche Welle and the Serbian weekly Vreme.

 Basic information